ubirch/ubirch-accounting-service/README.md

 _date_: It is the date of the query.
 The format is "yyyy-MM".
 Only the year and moth are taken into account.

-_subCategory_: (Mandatory) It is the subcategory for the stored event.
+_subCategory_: (Optional) It is the subcategory for the stored event.

 # An Accounting Event